 Starting locs from relaxed hair is a controversial topic in the black hair community.
-I started my locs with a relaxer nearly two years ago, and I have not had any trouble since I’ve started.
+I started my locs with completely relaxed hair in 2011, and I have not had any trouble since I’ve started.
 I hope my experiences can help find a middle ground between these heated opinions.

 I do not suggest starting locs with relaxed hair if the state of your hair is too brittle.
 Many people will argue that all relaxed hair is detrimentally unhealthy, which I personally disagree with.
 Relaxed hair has been subjected to damage by a chemical process, but the dangers of relaxing can be equated to the dangers of bleaching/coloring the hair in some regards.
 If having healthy bleached hair is possible, then having healthy relaxed hair is, too.
 It just takes a little bit of extra work and TLC.